darshandathiya2/medSegEvaluator/docs/source/performance_metrics.rst

 Housedroff Distance (HD)
 -------------------

 The Hausdorff Distance (HD) measures the maximum boundary deviation between the predicted segmentation and the ground truth.
-It quantifies the worst-case error between surfaces.

 Formula: